TimaSv-Uk/labyrinth/README.md

     - make prepered labyrynth schemas witch can be change by user at the start of the game

-i represent nodes like div with buttons to move, later i plan to make it like labyrynth structure
+- i represent nodes like div with buttons to move, later i plan to make it like labyrynth structure
+- render all board on each move from GameGrid class